GM-Peugeot setbacks set scene for Dongfeng deal push

-PARIS/LONDON (Reuters) - General Motors (GM.N) scaled back cooperation with Peugeot months into their alliance and later turned down a government-backed merger, leaving China’s Dongfeng (0489.HK) as the French carmaker’s last hope, people familiar with the matter said.
+PARIS/LONDON, Oct 14 (Reuters) - General Motors scaled back cooperation with Peugeot months into their alliance and later turned down a government-backed merger, leaving China’s Dongfeng as the French carmaker’s last hope, people familiar with the matter said.

 “We never found out whether GM had known that all along,” one person said.